kira-1011/opencv-exercises/lab_9/Lab9_Report.md

 - ✅ Works in complex scenes
 - ❌ Slower than Haar

-## Practical Uses
-- Security cameras
-- Self-driving cars
-- Crowd monitoring
-- Photo tagging
-- Safety systems

 ## Conclusion
 Both methods work well for different purposes:
 - Use **Haar Cascades** for fast face detection
 - Use **HOG + SVM** for robust people detection
 - Both run in real-time on regular computers
-- No deep learning or special hardware needed
+- Without deep learning or special hardware needed